 Maryam Fouladi, M.D., MSc, Chairman, Steering Committee

-James Boyett, Ph.D., Executive Director, Operations and Biostatistics Center
+James Boyett, Ph.D., Executive Director, Operations, Biostatistics and Data management Core

 Childrens Hospital Los Angeles, Childrens National Medical Center (Washington, DC), Children's Memorial Hospital (Chicago), Cincinnati Children's Hospital Medical Center, Duke University, Lucile Packard Children's Hospital Stanford, Memorial Sloan Kettering Cancer Center, National Cancer Institute, St. Jude Children’s Research Hospital, Texas Children's Cancer Center, and University of Pittsburgh.

 The Pediatric Brain Tumor Consortium (PBTC) was formed by the National Cancer Institute (NCI) in 1999 to improve the treatment of primary brain tumors in children.
 The participating academic centers and children's hospitals are responsible for the diagnosis and treatment of the majority of children with primary brain tumors in the United States.

 The PBTC's primary objective is to rapidly conduct novel phase I and II clinical evaluations of new therapeutic drugs, new biological therapies, treatment delivery technologies and radiation treatment strategies in children from infancy to 21 years of age with primary central nervous system (CNS) tumors.
 A second objective is to characterize reliable markers and predictors (direct or surrogate) of brain tumors' responses to new therapies.
 The Consortium conducts research on brain tumor specimens in the laboratory to further understand the biology of pediatric brain tumors.